The 50 Best Beaches in the World

 Agiba Beach, Egypt

-Agiba means “miracle” in Arabic, and many people believe this beach is just that with its location on the Mediterranean Sea.
+Agiba means “miracle” in Arabic, and many people believe this to be one of the best beaches in the world, with its location on the Mediterranean Sea.
 The beach has fine, white sand and turquoise waters.

 Diani Beach Kenya, Africa